Arturia V Collection 4

 Words by Karl Stevens

 Fast forward a few decades and the situation is precisely the reverse.
-It’s remarkable how cheaply and quickly one can accumulate soft synths and sample libraries these days, and, for many of us, the problem is not limited access to great sounds, but having more virtual gear than we know what to do with, or being overwhelmed by the plethora of instruments at our disposal and unable to decide which is the right sound for the job.
-And given that each of those instruments may contain hundreds (if not thousands) of presets, and each of these presets can be manipulated in manifold ways, today’s sonic explorer can easily find themselves adrift on an ocean of sounds without dry land in anywhere sight.
+It’s remarkable how cheaply and quickly one can accumulate soft synths and sample libraries these days, and, for many of us, the problem is not limited access to great sounds, but having more virtual gear than we know what to do with or being overwhelmed by the plethora of instruments at our disposal and unable to decide which is the right sound for the job.
+And given that each of those instruments may contain hundreds (if not thousands) of presets, and each of these presets can be manipulated in manifold ways, today’s sonic explorers can easily find themselves adrift on an ocean of sounds without dry land in anywhere sight.

 True to its era, it packs a phenomenal amount of bang for the buck, at around $400 – less than what an afternoon in the studio with some of these instruments would have cost back in the day.
 Also true to its era, it presents the user with an astonishing array of choices; at times, I felt I could spend the rest of my musical life coming fully to grips with all the possibilities of just a single one of these instruments.
 Part of the beauty of having them all in one package, though, is that we don’t need to agonize over getting every sound possible from a single synth, but can draw on each instrument for its most appealing features or most distinctive sounds, cherry-picking from among a synthesizer collection that would have had DEVO weeping with envy beneath their energy domes.

 A case in point is the emulation of the Modular Moog, developed in collaboration with the synth’s original designer, the venerable Dr. Robert Moog himself.
 This fully patchable super synth is extremely powerful, but correspondingly difficult to master, with row upon row of oscillators, filter banks, and envelope controllers, each with patchable inputs.
-The graphic interface faithfully represents leads dangling out of them willy nilly (the visual tension of the latter can be adjusted, and they conveniently wriggle out of one’s way to allow access to the controls beneath them, although this feature can be disabled), and, as with the real thing, modules can be changed out and replaced with others.
+The graphic interface faithfully represents leads dangling out of them willy-nilly (the visual tension of the latter can be adjusted, and they conveniently wriggle out of one’s way to allow access to the controls beneath them, although this feature can be disabled), and, as with the real thing, modules can be changed out and replaced with others.
 The possibilities are endless.
 As with the real thing too, if one is willing to take the time, beautiful and highly original sounds can be created, even if getting there can sometimes result in howling obscenities that leave one’s ears ringing and the neighbours preparing for an alien invasion.
 Thankfully, those of us with time constraints can take as our starting point the great collection of Modular V presets available, where much of the hard graft has already been done for us.

 Cherry picking in this way, if I had to choose from among the Modular V’s multiverse of potential noises, it’s the basses, pads, and sequenced sounds that really shine and to which I know I shall return.
 With only a handful of midi controller knobs assigned, these are easily manipulable and sound rich, fat, and…well, analogue in the extreme.
 They sound so great by themselves, in fact, that it almost seems a shame to add other instruments to them, a problem that has to be one of the best one can face in the studio.

-While on the subject of knobs, it is no secret that they are a big part of the appeal of analogue synthesizers, and are notably absent from most laptops and computers, so that to really get to grips with these analogue beauties knob twiddlers will have to assign midi controllers to the various virtual knobs the V Collection has on offer.
+While on the subject of knobs, it is no secret that they are a big part of the appeal of analogue synthesizers, and are notably absent from most laptops and computers, so to really get to grips with these analogue beauties knob twiddlers will have to assign midi controllers to the various virtual knobs the V Collection has on offer.
 The good news is that the midi learn function is easy, effective, and once done is remembered whenever your instruments are pulled up within the relevant session (and can be recalled in any subsequent sessions).
 Multiple configurations can also be saved, in case you have multiple controllers or different preferences for live performance or in the studio.
 With the plasticity that these analogue synthesizers possess, it’s well worth taking the time to assign as many controls as you have to the knobs of your choice in order to get the most out of these machines.
 It’s great to give the eyes a rest in this way, even if I did find myself wishing I had more hands!

 A step in a slightly more user-friendly direction from the Modular V, and, historically speaking, a step towards a more familiar, hard-wired style of synthesis, is provided by the ARP2600, the gigantic suitcase-shaped slab of technology that created, amongst other things, the voice of our beloved RD2D.